denisKaranja/angular-js/README.md

-# angular-js
+# AngularJS Dive in
-A full Angular JS App
+A full Angular JS App with various functionalitites e.g
+* Search